 If you are contributing a new dataset, please have a look at Writing a CMORizer script for an additional dataset for how to do so.
-If you need the new dataset for a new recipe, please make a separate pull for the CMORizer script.
+Please always create separate pull requests for CMORizer scripts, even when introducing a new dataset or updating an existing dataset with a new recipe.